alex-mous/LLaMA-Train/README.md

 Small-scale training code for LLaMa using open-source inference code ([LLaMa Inference](https://github.com/facebookresearch/llama)), using the open-source Pile dataset ([Pile data](https://the-eye.eu/public/AI/pile/)).

 ## Goals
-1. Implement training for LLaMa using the Pile dataset
+1. Implement basic training code for LLaMA on a small scale
-2. Scale the 7B LLaMa model to feasibly train models on a subset of Pile with low compute
+2. Use a small subset of the Pile dataset to train small LLaMA models to perform ablation studies on different model types
-3. Perform an ablation study by modifying the ratio of dimension to number of heads on the aforementioned scaled model

 ## Requirements
 - `torch`